rubyonjets/jets-docs/_docs/events/sqs.md

 Here is an example connecting an existing SQS queue to a Lambda function in a [Job]({% link _docs/jobs.md %})

+Generate code.

+    jets generate job waiter --type sqs --name order

+It looks something like this.

 app/jobs/waiter_job.rb

 ```ruby